euphonie/study-notes/Engineering Tools/Cloud/GCP/IA-ML Services.md

 ### Dataflow
 For realtime data or unpredictable sized array.
 It's a unified programming model and a managed service that lets the user develop and execute a big range of data processing patterns (ETL and continuous computation).
 - Builds data pipeline for batch and streaming data
-- No need to spin up a cluster or size instances it h fully automatic management-
+- No need to spin up a cluster or size instances it has fully automatic management-
 - Ex.
 BigQuery can be used to extract data, data transformation is issued inside Dataflow and all data is then stored in a Cloud Storage acting as a sink.
 	- Multiple map and multiple reduce operations
 - Use cases.
 General purpose ETL tool, data analysis engine (fraud detection and financial services, IoT analytics and manufacturing, healthcare and logistics and click stream, PoS and segmentation analysis in retail)